Configuration Spaces of Manifolds with Boundary: Introduction

 \subsection{Acknowledgments}

 R.C.\ thanks useful discussions with Konstantin Wernli and acknowledges support by the Swiss National Science Foundation Early Postdoc.Mobility grant number \texttt{P2EZP2\_174718}.
-N.I.\ thanks his (now former) advisor Benoit Fresse for guidance during the completion of his PhD thesis, part of which is contained in the present work; and acknowledges support by the European Research Council (ERC StG 678156--GRAPHCPX).
+N.I.\ thanks his (now former) advisor Benoit Fresse for guidance during the completion of his PhD thesis, part of which is contained in the present work; Hisatoshi Kodani for useful remarks; acknowledges support by the European Research Council (ERC StG 678156--GRAPHCPX); and contributes to the IdEx University of Paris ANR-18-IDEX-0001.
 T.W.\ acknowledges partial support by the European Research Council (ERC StG 678156--GRAPHCPX) and the NCCR SwissMap funded by the Swiss National Science Foundation.